-Netanyahu and his coalition partner Ehud Barak, the defense minister, have drawn criticism from members of the opposition and within their own ranks for their hawkish rhetoric on preventing Iran from attaining a nuclear weapons capacity at all costs.
-Netanyahu routinely describes the possibility of a nuclear armed Iran as an “existential threat” to the Jewish state.
-Iranian president Mahmoud Ahmadinejad once suggested to drive Israel into the sea.
+Netanyahu and his coalition partner, Ehud Barak, the defense minister, have drawn criticism from the opposition and within their own ranks for their hawkish stance on preventing Iran from attaining a nuclear weapons capacity.

-The latest to join the chorus of critics of an Israeli airstrike against Iran’s nuclear facilities was former prime minister Ehud Olmert who told CNN in an interview that was broadcast on Monday that military action should be a “last resort” and “supported by the international community,” including the United States.
+The latest to join the chorus of critics of an Israeli airstrike is former prime minister Ehud Olmert, who told CNN that military action should be a “last resort” and “supported by the international community,” including the United States.

 According to Diskin, the prime minister and Barak “are misleading the public on the Iran issue.”